LYNCH·LLP

 • How many art units does this examiner cover?

-This pooled figure is a historical average and is not a prediction of any specific application's outcome.
-Outcomes depend on the art unit, claim scope, prior art, and application-specific facts.
+No. The pooled rate is a historical summary of past outcomes and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION